-The thoughts and prayers of the Loyola community are with everyone who has been impacted by Hurricane Sandy.
+The thoughts and prayers of the entire Loyola community are with all those who have been affected by Typhoon Haiyan.

 About Loyola Responds